 Style capital of the Blue Mountains, Leura is the very picture of country charm with fabulous dining and some of the finest accommodation in the region, plush resorts to cosy guesthouses and self-contained cottages.
-Leura’s gardens are a highlight and the town is famous for its spring Garden Festival, held in early October.
+Leura’s gardens are a highlight and the town is famous for its spring, held in early October.

 Leura Mall is one of the prettiest town centres in the Blue Mountains, classified in its entirety by the National Trust.
 You'll be surprised and delighted by galleries and antique shops.
 Stop for a leisurely lunch or afternoon tea, pick up some picnic supplies or just browse the merchandise.